Vice-President (Resources) and Chief Financial Officer

 a) Writ of non-party discovery

-Writs of non-party discovery are served on the Registrar.
-In the event that the writ is served by mail or served on another University officer, it should be forwarded to the Registrar's Office for action.
+Writs of non-party discovery are served on the Vice-President (Administration) and Registrar.
+In the event that the writ is served by mail or served on another University officer, it should be forwarded to the Vice-President (Administration) and Registrar's Office for action.

 b) Workers' compensation writs